MelcherMate/Bioversee_Webapp/documentation/softwareSystem.md

 ## Bioreactor controller:

-To be able to control the pins on the Raspberry Pi I use a python application with the GPIOZERO module.
-The python code must run locally on the Raspberry Pi which is connected to the bioreactor.
-To set an actuator the needed setting set on the controller website, the python app will use the same MongoDB database as the website.
-If the customer sets a setting on the website, the data goes to the database and from there the python application will read the change and adjust the setting of the actuator.
-It will give us a Json conformation file, which will be sent to the motor of the website and presented to the customer, letting him/her know, the change in the settings was successful.
+The original idea was using python codes to controll the actuators on the Raspberry Pi.
+However scince I started the webdevelopment using HTML, CSS and Javascript and built an express.js server to run the aplication, for the first prototype it is better, if I use these languages to controll the actuators with Javascript as well.
+I plan to use the already exisiting server to give commands for the Raspberry Pi.
+Before I enter to the stage when I add users to the project I belive It will get the job done for hardware and backend testing.

 ## Logical blueprint for the software setup: